anugrahk21/Chat_AI/README.md

 # EasyAIBuddy - AI Telegram Bot

 EasyAIBuddy is a Telegram bot that leverages the capabilities of Google's generative AI (Gemini-1.5-flash) to interact with users.
-It provides predefined responses to specific queries and can handle general questions using AI.
+It provides predefined responses to specific queries and can handle general questions using Artificial Intelligence.

 ## Features